-Working parents who lose a child are to be entitled to two weeks’ statutory leave, under the new legal right – referred to as “Jack’s Law” – which is expected to come into force in April.
+Working parents who lose a child are to be entitled to two weeks’ statutory leave, under the new legal right – referred to as ‘Jack’s Law’ – which came into force in April 2020.

-As the law currently stands, there is no automatic right to paid time off for the loss of a child, however when the new law comes into force, the UK will be the only country providing the right to paid leave for bereaved parents.
+Previously, there was no automatic right to paid time off work following the loss of a child.
+However, under the new law that is now in force, the UK is the only country providing the right to paid leave for bereaved parents.

-Jack’s Law, or under its formal title, The Parental Bereavement Leave and Pay Regulations, will implement a statutory right to a minimum of 2 weeks’ leave for all employed parents who lose a child under 18 years of age, or suffer a stillbirth from 24 weeks of pregnancy.
+Jack’s Law, or under its formal title, The Parental Bereavement Leave and Pay Regulations, has implemented a statutory right to a minimum of 2 weeks’ leave for all employed parents who lose a child under 18 years of age or suffer a stillbirth from 24 weeks of pregnancy.

 However, only those employed for at least 26 week’s with their employer will be eligible for Statutory Parental Bereavement Pay (SPBP), which will be paid at the statutory rate of £148.68 per week, or 90% of average weekly earnings where this is lower.

 It is estimated that around 7,500 child deaths, and a further 3,000 stillbirths, occur within the UK every year.
 This new entitlement will help to support at least 10,000 bereaved parents a year.